pyOpenSci/software-peer-review/partners/scientific-communities.md

 You can also access are most recent list of accepted packages using this [.yml file which drives our website here](https://github.com/pyOpenSci/pyopensci.github.io/blob/main/_data/packages.yml).
 This file is updated using a cron job several times a month and can be filtered by your specific community to support your website development workflow.
+[The full listing of packages can be found here.](https://www.pyopensci.org/python-packages.html)
 :::

 ### Package maintenance